OnanIsthmus/PrivacyPolicy/README.md

 # PrivacyPolicy
-Privacy Policy of mobile game Intellextinction
+Privacy Policy of mobile game D-Cadence

 Privacy Policy
 Last update 03/07/23

 No personal data is collected by the use of this application.
-This is an entertainment that you can enjoy completely anonymously and which feature set is completely accessible offline.
+This is an entertainment that you can enjoy anonymously and which feature set is completely accessible offline.
 For any questions regarding this privacy policy, please contact the following address: onanysmu@gmail.com

 Politique de confidentialité